silentdiverchris/Jiminy/README.md

 ```

 ## Customising the output
 The template HTML file mainly consists of two \<style> statements, the second is purely for the tabs so can be altered but with care.
 The tremendous CSS-only tab code was cheerfully robbed from [Code Convey](https://codeconvey.com/simple-css-tabs-without-javascript/).

-The first one has all the styling that applies to the item content, and can be tweaked to your heart's content.
+The first \<style> section contains all the styling that applies to the item content, and can be tweaked to your heart's content.

 The HTML within the \<body> element  is generated entirely by code and is inserted into the template where it finds '[ContentPlaceholder]'.

 The generated HTML uses classes everywhere to allow extra customisation.
 You can add more HTML around the placeholder to slot the output into a larger document, or whatever.

+Below is the \<body> section of the default template;

 ```
 ...head stuff...